Lol8005/iBanana/README.md

 Run command below in CMD
 1. Create new enviromnent
 2. Activate the enviroment
-3. Install all package mentions in requirements.txt
+3. Install all package mentions in requirements.txt <br>

+Need some time to install all of the package be patient

 ```cmd
 python -m venv env